vokal/VOKMockUrlProtocol/Example/Pods/VOKBenkode/README.md

 ## License

-VOKBenkode is available under the MIT.
+VOKBenkode is available under the MIT license.
 See [the LICENSE file](LICENSE) for more info.

 ## Unit Tests